thomasmarr/flask-postgres-base/README.md

 ## 3. Run

-_When running the conatiner you will need to set the following environment variables:
+When running the container you will need to set the following environment variables:
 - SECRET_KEY
 You may also wish to set FLASK_CONFIG and/or FLASK_ENV variables_